Delete 'Wedding Officiant Near Me' From Your Search Bar & Listen to Our Experts

 Depending on whether you're incorporating any unity rituals into your ceremony, the officiant may also have some words to say to help facilitate that tradition.
 What the officiant says may also vary if you choose to recite personalized vows, instead of traditional wedding vows.
 Also, if you're hosting a religious wedding ceremony then there may be certain religious readings or prayers that the officiant recites.

 Ultimately, it's important that you connect with your wedding officiant before the big day to craft the wedding ceremony and align on what the officiant will say at your wedding.
-Most pros will ask you to fill out a questionnaire so they have a general idea about your relationship before you get to work on the ceremony script, so be prepared for lots of questions from your wedding officiant ahead of time.
+Most pros will ask you to fill out a questionnaire so they have a general idea about your relationship before you get to work on the ceremony script, so be prepared for the questions potential officiants may ask you ahead of time.

 How to Ask Someone to Officiate Your Wedding